kcdstoragews/lab/README.md

       storagePools: "nas-default:aggr1"
     allowVolumeExpansion: true

-We can see the following things:
+You can see the following things:
 1. This storace class will be the default in this cluster (look at annotations)
 2. NetApp Astra Trident is responsible for the provisioning of PVCs with this storage class (look at provisioner)
 3. There are some parameters needed for this provisioner.
 In our case we have to tell them the backend type and also where to create the volumes